 Well, that will push people along and you might think it is a laudable warning to get people to solve the problem of climate change.

 The argument it makes tacitly is that doing all the things we do is OK or at least not as important as climate change and that as long as the consequence is that we do not cause climate change, famine, total breakdown, etc. then we can keep on polluting the way we do.

-I have a different argument on the ‘why’ of how we should proceed, which is as follows.
+I have a different argument on the ‘why’ of how we should proceed, which is this.